The other party has not made and/or will not make a claim on their policy

 The costs you can recover are limited to what is ‘reasonable’ given the circumstances, such as the:

 - age, make and model of the car

 - availability of car repairers in the area.

 If you want to chase the other party to recover your losses, you need to mitigate or minimise those losses.
 You cannot recover compensation for losses which you ought reasonably have avoided following the accident.
 This means you must keep your costs reasonable.

 It is generally advisable to get more than one quote so that you can show that your costs are reasonable.

 If you want to claim hire car costs, you need to consider what make/model of car would be reasonably comparable to the one that was damaged.
-If you are considering using a hire car management company (one that gives you a hire car then chases the other party for the cost) – see our Should I get a courtesy car through a credit hire company? fact sheet.
+If you are considering using a hire car management company (one that gives you a hire car then chases the other party for the cost) – read our Courtesy Cars after an accident fact sheet.

 The next steps are to:

 - send a letter of demand, which outlines your damages and the date in which you want the money paid by; and then

 - if the demand is not paid by the demand date commence a claim in Court.